d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] migrate UnitConverter to new Functional library
 - [x] migrate the TerminalAppTemplate to new Functional library
 - [x] add unit tests for StateExtensions functions
-- [ ] move remaining code to App.Common.2
+- [x] move remaining code to App.Common.2
-- [ ] refactor Apps.Repositories to new Functional library
+- [ ] refactor Apps.Repositories to new Functional library types
 - [ ] migrate WealthTracker to new Functional library
 - [ ] migrate BudgetTracker to new Functional library
 - [ ] delete App.Common and rename App.Common.2
+- [ ] delete old Apps.Repositories types.